delivey/schoolvid19/README.md

 # schoolvid19
-schoolvid 19 is a tracker for schools during the covid-19 pandemic.
+schoolvid 19 is a tracker for schools during the covid-19 pandemic made by abhishekshahane and delivey.

 # installation
 1. install Python3